zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

    - This property is used during VM creation and while upgrading the VM with a new configuration.
    - When set to “true,” it ensures that the latest minor version of the extension is automatically installed on the virtual machine.
    - It overrides the TypeHandlerVersion with the latest stable minor version available.
-   - While upgrading the VM configuration, if a new minor version is available, then its considered a configuration change and the extension is reinstalled with latest minor version.
+   - While upgrading the VM configuration, if a new minor version is available, then it's considered a configuration change and the extension is reinstalled with latest minor version.
    - This helps keep newly created VMs up-to-date with the latest stable minor extension version.
    - If you want to manually set the extension to a specific version, set this property to “false.”